MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/pairwise-dist-fl.md

 ---

 Looking at entities of two different types, we would like to calculate distance between entities belonging to the same type, by taking into account both nominal variables (such as gender or preferred accessory) and numerical variables (such as number of limbs, height and weight).
 The numerical variables are on different scales and obviously need to be centralized and scaled - which is done automatically.
 The output is pairs of entities under the same partition with calculated multivariate distance.
 This could be analyzed directly, visualized as distance matrix or scatterplot, or used as input data for outlier detection (most straightforwardly, by calculating mean distance per entity, with entities with high values indicating global outliers).
 For example, when adding optional visualization using distance matrix as suggested above, we receive the table as in the sample shown below.
-From this sample we can learn that some pairs of entities have low distance and thus are similar (e.g. Betsy and Fanny) and some have high distance (e.g. Godzilla and Elmie).
+From this sample we can learn that some pairs of entities have low distance (close to 0) and thus are similar (e.g. Betsy and Fanny) and some have high distance (1 or above) and thus are very different (e.g. Godzilla and Elmie).
 This output can further be used to calculate average distance per entity.
 High average distance might indicate global outliers.
 For example, we can see that Godzilla has high distance from others on the average, thus being a probable global outlier.

 ---